blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 <p class="alert alert-info"><code>CrmField</code> also supports setting fields through a search dialog.
 Refer to the <code>[CrmField]()</code> and <code>[FieldType]()</code> API documentation to get a better understanding of <code>CrmField</code> constructors.</p>

 With a <code>TableRow</code> whose <code>Keys</code> represent the dialog's field captions, we can now utilize the API's <code>Dialog.SetFields()</code> method.
-Instead of creating a switch on the field caption value, we can create a dictionary that maps the supported field captions to the relevant variables that are needed to set the field's value.
+Instead of creating a switch on the field caption value, we can create a dictionary to map the supported field captions to the relevant variables that are needed to set the field's value.
 These variables are encapsulated in the <code>CrmField</code> class.

 To add support for a new field, we define the logic in a single line for the <code>SupportedFields</code> dictionary instead of a switch-case handler.